 In the economy slowdown that we are currently facing, many bigger companies could be reorganizing their operations and freezing headcount.
 During such times, it is a good opportunity for SMEs to access talent or experienced industry professionals that are usually out of reach.

 If you have expansion plans and require more headcount, working capital could be a concern.
 There is a 1 to 4 month ramp up period before new staff are assimilated to company’s workflow and culture.
 Positive ROI on your recruitment drive could only be realized few months to a year down the road as the company begin executing expansion plans.

-To deal with this issue, a small business term loan with tenure between 1 to 3 years could be undertaken to help with working capital.
+To deal with this issue, a SME loan with tenure between 1 to 3 years or short term temporary bridging loan could be undertaken to help with cash flow.
 This fund can be deployed towards recruitment costs as well as the initial months when new staff are not ready to be productive members of the team yet.